Medicaid Continuous Coverage Glossary

 Continuous Coverage Period

 The segment of time for which the requirement that no Medicaid enrollee have their coverage reduced or disenrolled except for a limited set of circumstances as required by the Families First Coronavirus Response Act.

 County Assistance Offices (also called CAOs) are Department of Human Services offices where anyone can apply for benefits, submit verification documents, or receive help from staff.
 There is at least one CAO in every county and you can find them on this list of CAO locations.

 Coverage refers only to health care insurance.
 This can include Medicaid, CHIP, insurance through Pennie, or private medical insurance.
 Health coverage is used to pay for personal medical expenses like doctor visits, medication, dental and vision care, and other covered medical costs.

 Customer Service Center

 The Statewide Customer Service Center is a point of contact for applicants and recipients to ask questions about their benefits, report changes to their information, or seek help in managing their benefits without having to go to a CAO.
 The Customer Service Center is available Monday – Friday 8 a.m. - 4:30 p.m. at 1-877-395-8930 or 215-560-7226 in Philadelphia.

-To be disenrolled means that MA or CHIP coverage has ended.
-MA managed care coverage ends at the end of the month in which the disenrollment occurs.
+To be disenrolled means that Medicaid or CHIP coverage has ended.
+Medicaid managed care coverage ends at the end of the month in which the disenrollment occurs.

-In this case, eligible means that a person meets the requirements to receive MA or CHIP coverage.
-If a person is ineligible, it means that they do not meet the requirements for MA or CHIP coverage and we may then send information to Pennie to get health coverage through a Qualified Health Plan (QHP).
+In this case, eligible means that a person meets the requirements to receive Medicaid or CHIP coverage.
+If a person is ineligible, it means that they do not meet the requirements for Medicaid or CHIP coverage and DHS may then send information to Pennie to get health coverage through a Qualified Health Plan (QHP).

 Eligibility Review Process